book-worm/bookmark/README.md

 * logout functionality: implement sessions (right now, we just use incognito windows to login multiple people and test /users with postman)
 * refactor server side controllers to have a utils file
 * grab top rated read books to create favorites section
+* setup local heroku web environment so that it uses the correct env. variables and callback.